 - Canopy educates decision-makers, professionals, and residents on ways to conserve water while preserving trees: trees are worth their water.

 - Canopy’s advocacy efforts are guided by our vision of a day when every resident of the Midpeninsula can step outside to walk, play, and thrive under the shade of healthy trees.

 Canopy leverages its efforts

-Canopy also leverages its efforts by joining with regional and national urban forestry organizations, such as Alliance for Community Trees, California ReLeaf and the California Urban Forests Council, to advocate for increased state and federal funding for urban forestry programs.
+Canopy also leverages its efforts by joining with regional and national urban forestry organizations and grassroots partners to advocate for increased state and federal funding for urban forestry programs and community greenspaces.